wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

 ##### 67 Offences relating to pawnbroking

-*   (1) A licensed pawnbroker commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she, without reasonable excuse,---
+*   (1) A licensed pawnbroker commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she, without reasonable excuse,---

     *   (a) enters into a buyback contract as a buyer while apparently acting in the course of business as a pawnbroker: